kube-logging/kube-logging.github.io/content/docs/configuration/log-routing.md

 To select or exclude logs you can use the `match` statement.
 Match is a collection of `select` and `exclude` expressions.
 In both expression you can use the `labels` attribute to filter for pod's labels.
-Moreover, in Cluster flow you can use `namespaces` as a selecting or excluding criteria.
+Moreover, in Cluster flow you can use `namespaces` and `namespaces_regex` as a selecting or excluding criteria.

 If you specify more than one label in a `select` or `exclude` expression, the labels have a logical AND connection between them.
 For example, an `exclude` expression with two labels excludes messages that have both labels.
 If you want an OR connection between labels, list them in separate expressions.
 For example, to exclude messages that have one of two specified labels, create a separate `exclude` expression for each label.